- Be a Leak Detective

 - Do not use toilets as a trash can.
 Each time you flush trash down the toilet you waste up to seven gallons of water.

 - Take shorter showers.
-Long, hot showers use between two and ten gallons of water every minute.
+Showers use between two and ten gallons of water every minute.

 - Turn off the water while brushing your teeth.
 Run as much as you need, then turn off the tap until you need some more.